Living Lineages

 Saroj Venkat Shyam, Shiv Shakti

 Across these works, storytelling is central.
-Whether through the rhythmic, symbolic vocabulary of Warli painting, the narrative sequences of Cheriyal scrolls, or the intuitive mark-making seen in Bhuri Bai and Venkat Raman Shyam’s works, each practice carries forward a lineage that both, community and personal.
+Whether through the rhythmic, symbolic vocabulary of Warli painting, the narrative sequences of Cheriyal scrolls, the material intricacies of Bidriware or the intuitive mark-making seen in Bhuri Bai and Venkat Raman Shyam’s works, each practice carries forward a lineage that both, community and personal.
 What binds these artists is a relationship to image-making that is inseparable from life itself.

 Repetition, pattern, and gesture become tools through which stories are remembered, reinterpreted, and passed on.
 At the same time, the exhibition acknowledges the shifting contexts within which these practices now exist.
 As these artists engage with contemporary platforms and audiences, their works negotiate visibility, authorship, and transformation - expanding beyond their original contexts.